Marie Louise, Duchess of Parma: Resumption of war

 In May 1812, a month before the French invasion of Russia, Marie Louise accompanied Napoleon to Dresden, where she met her father and stepmother.
 Emperor Francis told Napoleon he could count on Austria for the "triumph of the common cause", a reference to the impending war.
 A minor rivalry began to develop between Marie Louise and the Empress of Austria, who was jealous at being upstaged in appearance by her stepdaughter.
 It was also in Dresden where she met Count Adam Albert von Neipperg for the first time.
+She would marry him morganatically after her husband Napoleon I died on St. Helena in 1821.
 Napoleon left Dresden on 29 May to take charge of his army.

 Marie Louise then travelled to Prague, where she spent a few weeks with the Austrian Imperial family, before returning to Saint Cloud on 18 July.
 She kept in touch with Napoleon throughout the war.
 The invasion of Russia ended disastrously for France.
 More than half of the Grande Armée was destroyed by the Russian Winter and guerrilla attacks.
 After the failed Malet coup of October 1812, Napoleon hastened his return to France and reunited with his wife on the night of 18 December.